ChangLee0903/D4AM/README.md

 # D4AM: A General Denoising Framework for Downstream Acoustic Models
 This is the official implementation of D4AM.
-We will set our repository to public if our paper gets accepted.
+We will set our repository to tbe public if our paper gets accepted.
 The demo page is locally provided in our supplementary materials, and our experiment needs several steps to reproduce the table results, which will be described as follows.

 ## Contents